Admission application for the College

 I received the notice of admission to the tests.
 What should I do now?

 Once your pre-enrolment is accepted, candidates must collect all the documents specified in the call.
-All documents must be sent first via email and then posted, on unstamped paper (photocopy), to the Secretariat of the College before the deadline specified in the notice of admission, in order to allow the evaluation of the documents.
+All documents must be sent, as indicated in the notice of admission e-mail, on unstamped paper (photocopy), to the Secretariat of the College before the deadline specified in the notice of admission, in order to allow the evaluation of the documents.

 Should I send my original report cards?
 Does the certificate of family status need the tax stamp?

-Original documents must not be sent, only send copies (we suggest copying report cards in A3 format or on a single page with I and II semester together) The certificate of family status does not need the tax stamp.
+Original documents must not be sent.
+The certificate of family status does not need the tax stamp.
 In some cases, we could accept a self-certification of the family status.

 I don’t have any work experience.
 Should I still send my CV?